techfort/paladin/README.md

 With Paladin you can put together all your pieces into objects which you can create on-the-fly.

+You can re-use your components and combine them together, cache them into functions if you intend to create multiple objects of the same type, or just create it on the fly, leveraging javascript's higher-order functions.

 Say you have a `Car`.
 All Cars have an `Engine`, but not all Cars have a `CDPlayer`.

 With Paladin you can simply do: